dmirou/golang-interview/error/README.md

       on whether they're exported. `ErrBrokenLink = errors.New("link is broken")`
     - For custom error types, use the suffix `Error` instead.
       `type NotFoundError struct`
+- Error handling and Go https://go.dev/blog/error-handling-and-go
+  - The error type
+  - Simplifying repetitive error handling with your own HTTP error handler
+- Dave Cheney.
+Let’s talk about logging https://dave.cheney.net/2015/11/05/lets-talk-about-logging
+  - Nobody needs a warning log level.
+  - Don’t log at fatal level, prefer instead to return an error to the caller.
+    If the error bubbles all the way up to main.main then that is the right place to handle any cleanup actions before exiting.
+  - Logging is error handling, when you log the error you add information message not error.
+- Dave Cheney.
+Stack traces and the errors package https://dave.cheney.net/2016/06/12/stack-traces-and-the-errors-package